itudidyay/Tagalog-Word-Syllabification-Python/README.md

 # Tagalog-Word-Syllabification-Python

-This program syllabifies (break down into syllables) Tagalog words.
+This program breaks down Tagalog words into syllables.

 Usage
 --------------------